-Clone stamps edges have to be smooth to get a natural look.
+Clone stamp edges have to be smooth to get a natural look.

 This is another use of the clone stamp tool.
-Skin imperfections are a common problem of an image, and using the clone stamp tool is the best solution in solving this problem.
+Skin imperfections are a common problem in an image, and using the clone stamp tool is the best solution to solving this problem.